wiedehopf/combine1090/README.md

 ## Installing dump1090-fa

+skip to "dump1090-fa package installation" if you don't use FR24

+#### fr24feed settings for people using it:
-In case you are using fr24feed, you need to first change the fr24feed settings:
+Open the fr24feed settings:
 ```
 sudo nano /etc/fr24feed.ini
 ```

-Change the first line and the 3rd to 5th line to the following, leave the fr24key as it is.
+Change the first 5 lines except for the fr24key to the values shown below:
 ```
 receiver="beast-tcp"
 fr24key="xxxxxxxxxxxxxxxx"